Identifying Your Key Strengths

 What are key strengths?

-Key Strengths are a mix of knowledge-based skills, transferable skills, and personal traits they are commonly listed on CVs and self-assessments and are a great thing to have in your head when doing job interviews.
+Key Strengths are a mix a of knowledge-based skills, transferable skills, and personal traits they are commonly listed on CVs and self-assessments and are a great thing to have in your head when doing job interviews.

 Knowledge-based skills are technical skills that you may have learned from education and experience.